HunterXxX360/DSum-Null-Catch-Access-VBA/README.md

 DSum(expression, domain, criteria) is a standard VBA for MS-Access function to sum table columns.
 It has some difficulties dealing with strings and often retrieves null-values.

-This little function catches these errors and
+This little function catches these errors and prints out 0 instead.